 These are my personal selections but I think most Filipinos will agree with my choices.
 The goal here is when you showed someone a picture they can automatically figure out what it is or where it is located, in the same vein that when you showed someone a picture of a pyramid in the desert, the top of mind recall will be Egypt’s Pyramids.
 So if you are a Filipino and you can’t figure out these famous and popular Philippine tourist spots by looking at the pictures alone, then I failed at my goal.
 Sad

-Anyway, do let me know if you have some other Luzon Tourists Spots that I should have included in the list or for any violent reaction hehe
+Do let me know if you have some other Luzon best tourists destinations that I should have included in the list or for any violent reaction.

-The following are the Top Ten Most Popular Philippines Tourist Attractions in Luzon (in random order):
+Top Ten Most Popular Philippines Tourist Attractions in Luzon

 - Mt Mayon, Bicol